Modifying DCS Instance Specifications

 If the reserved memory of a DCS Redis 3.0 instance is insufficient, the scaling may fail when the memory is used up.

-• A DCS Redis 4.0/5.0/6.0 instance will be disconnected for several seconds and remain read-only for about 1 minute.
+• During scaling up, a DCS Redis 4.0/5.0/6.0 instance will be disconnected for several seconds and remain read-only for about 1 minute.
+During scaling down, connections will not be interrupted.

-• A DCS Redis 3.0 instance will be disconnected and remain read-only for 5 to 30 minutes.
+• A DCS Redis 3.0 instance will be disconnected for several seconds and remain read-only for 5 to 30 minutes.

 • For scaling up, only the memory of the instance is expanded.
 The CPU processing capability is not improved.

-• Data of single-node instances may be lost because they do not support data persistence.
+• Single-node DCS instances do not support data persistence.
+Scaling may compromise data reliability.
 After scaling, check whether the data is complete and import data if required.
+If there is important data, use a migration tool to migrate the data to other instances for backup.

-• Ensure that the used memory of each node is less than 70% of the maximum memory per node of the new flavor.
-Otherwise, you cannot perform the scale-in.
+• To scale down an instance, ensure that the used memory of each node is less than 70% of the maximum memory per node of the new flavor.

 Procedure